 Where practical, Judo will use reasonable commercial efforts to ensure third parties to whom we disclose your personal information are subject to confidentiality requirements in relation to that information.

 We may disclose credit-related personal information to a credit reporting body in order to obtain credit eligibility information about you or if you fail to meet your payment obligations or commit a serious credit infringement.
 Where the information disclosed is default information in relation to consumer credit, Judo will not disclose it to the credit reporting body unless at least 14 days have passed after we have given written notice of our intention to disclose this information.

 We may disclose any information, including personal information, in relation to commercial credit, to a credit reporting body or to another credit provider.

 Judo may disclose credit information to the following credit reporting bodies:

-From time to time Judo may also disclose credit information to:
+From time to time Judo may also disclose credit information about you to:

 - a potential guarantor or person who proposes to provide security for credit, where you are the borrower or are associated with the borrower and have consented to this;

 - a debt collection agency for the purposes of collecting an overdue payment;

 - a person for an external dispute resolution purpose;